CARE AND MAINTENANCE OF COOKING GRATES

-Once the surface rust has been removed, it is imperative to provide a polymer coating to protect the raw metal from moisture in the air, or debris left in the bottom of the grill that holds moisture.
-Follow the Seasoning Instructions above to prevent rusting.
+Once the surface rust has been removed, it is imperative to provide a coating to protect the raw metal from moisture in the air, or debris left in the bottom of the grill that holds moisture.
+Follow the seasoning instructions above to prevent rusting.

-Below I have attached a few links that could extremely helpful to you!
+Attached below are a few links that could be helpful to you!

 How to Season Your Grill